raml-org/raml-java-parser/MISSING.md

 #### Overlay application is not enforcing all the required restrictions

 The extra restrictions that Overlays enforce vs. Extensions are not being validated.

-#### Security Schemes gaps

-- OAuth 1.0 `signatures` setting is not supported.
-- OAuth 2.0 `authorizationUri` is always optional, no matter which authorization grants are used

-#### `resourcePathName` should resolve to the last non-parameter fragment

-At the moment `resourcePathName` is resolved to the last fragment, removing curly braces if present.

 #### XML examples validation against YAML types